EU proposes online turnover tax for big tech firms

 The proposal is to tax companies according to where their digital users are based.

-A senior EU diplomatic predicted it would be hard to push through the legislation, among the most important for the bloc, because of deep divisions between larger countries set to gain more tax income and smaller ones set to lose.
+EU diplomats predicted it would be hard to push through the legislation, among the most important for the bloc, because of deep divisions between larger countries set to gain more tax income and smaller ones set to lose.

 Commission Vice President Valdis Dombrovskis said that the EU would prefer globally agreed rules, but that the amount of profits currently going untaxed was unacceptable.

-The tax would to apply to online advertising sales, which would bring in companies such as Google and Facebook, to platforms offering services such as interaction with other users or online sales and to those selling data generated from users.
+The tax would apply to online advertising sales, which would bring in companies such as Google and Facebook, to platforms offering services such as interaction with other users or online sales and to those selling data generated from users.

 The tax would be collected in countries where the users are located.

-Tech industry groups have complained that it is wrong to tax revenues as that would unduly hit companies, such as Amazon, with thinner margins.
+Tech industry groups have complained that it is wrong to tax revenues as that would unduly hit companies.
+Some companies however could feel less pain than others.

+Amazon declined to comment.
+The proposed tax is likely to have only a minimal impact as the company already posts revenues and pay taxes in Germany, France, Italy, Spain and Britain where it has dedicated country websites since 2015.

+Facebook, which also declined comment, changed its accounting last year to record local advertising revenues in the countries where it is present instead of its Dublin base.

 ($1 = 0.8145 euros)

-Reporting by Philip Blenkinsop; Additional reporting by Alastair Macdonald; Editing by Alison Williams
+Reporting by Philip Blenkinsop; Additional reporting by Alastair Macdonald and Samantha Koester; Editing by Alison Williams and Adrian Croft